 - 6 whole cloves (spice cloves, not garlic)

-- Pinch of saffron threads - not American or Mexican saffron, which have no flavor - buy the good stuff!
+- Pinch saffron threads not American or Mexican saffron, which have no flavor - buy the good stuff!
 It's expensive but necessary in this soup.
 Do not sub turmeric!
-The flavor is completely different.
+The flavor is completely different.)

 - 2 tbsp good quality extra virgin olive oil

 Matzo Ball Ingredients

 - 2 tbsp vegetable oil or light olive oil